ybonjour/gradle-api-impl-separation/README.md

 sourceSets {
     main {
         java {
-            srcDir 'src/impl/java'
+            srcDirs = ['src/impl/java']
         }

         resources {
-            srcDir 'src/impl/resources'
+            srcDir = ['src/impl/resources']
         }
     }

-    api {
+    api
-        java {
-            srcDir 'src/api/java'
 }
-    }
-}
 ```

-For each source there is a corresponding configuration with a JAR artifact only containing the compiled sources from the source set.
+For each source there is a corresponding configuration that has a JAR artifact only containing the compiled sources from the source set.
 This means that for each module a `module-api.jar` contianing only the API classes and a `module.jar` containing only the implementation classes is created.

 ```
-configurations {
-    api
-}

 task apiJar(type: Jar) {
     baseName "${project.name}-api"